Hot chocolate: North America

 In the United States and Canada, the drink is popular in instant form, made with hot water or milk from a packet containing mostly cocoa powder, sugar, and dry milk.
 This is the thinner of the two main variations.
 It is very sweet and may be topped with marshmallows, whipped cream, or a piece of solid chocolate.
 Hot chocolate was first brought to North America as early as the 17th century by the Dutch, but the first time colonists began selling hot chocolate was around 1755.
 Traditionally, hot chocolate has been associated with cold weather and winter in the United States and Canada.

-Hot chocolate mixed with espresso or coffee is trending in coffee shops around the United States (and all over the world) under the name of caffè mocha.
+Hot chocolate mixed with espresso or coffee under the name of caffè mocha is sold in coffee shops around the United States and elsewhere.
 This particular name comes from the town Mocha, Yemen, where a specific blend of coffee with the same name is grown.

-In Mexico, hot chocolate remains a popular national drink, often including semi-sweet chocolate, cinnamon, sugar, and vanilla.
+In Mexico, hot chocolate often includes semi-sweet chocolate, cinnamon, sugar, and vanilla.
+Hot chocolate is considered by some to be a children's drink, although consuming it with tamales is common among all ages.
 Hot chocolate of this type is commonly sold in circular or hexagonal tablets which can be dissolved into hot milk, water, or cream, and then blended until the mixture develops a creamy froth.
 A 1942 article in the Chicago Tribune describes Mexican cinnamon hot chocolate as being traditionally served alongside a variety of sweet Mexican pastries, such as pan dulce or churros.